second-state/wasmedge-rustsdk-examples/README.md

 ## Example 2: Call a wasm library from host

+This example demonstrates how to define a wasm library and call the APIs exported from the wasm library in WasmEdge Runtime.

 - [Call wasm library from host](call-wasm-lib-from-host/README.md)
   - [x] Source Code
   - [x] README
   - [ ] Tutorial

 ## Example 3: Arguments of non-standard wasm types in wasm function

+This example demonstrates how to define wasm functions, of which the arguments are of Rust built-in types instead of WebAssembly types.

 - [WasmEdge-Bindgen](wasmedge-bindgen/README.md)
   - [x] Source Code